 Follow the steps and instructions provided below

-- To make coco peat and coco coir, you will need:
+To make coco peat and coco coir, you will need the following:

 Instructions to make coco peat at home: